q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 print(f.apply_activation(test))
 ```

-If you got output like below, then cool:-
+If you got output like the below, then cool:-

 `[1, 1, 1, 1, 0, 1, 0, 1, 1, 0, 0, 1]`

-## 3.2 Creating a Stackking class
+## 3.2 Creating a Stacking class

-We will name it to `CNN`.
+We will name it `CNN`.

 As previous feedforward post, this will perform all the tasks like training, testing and so on.

 ### 3.2.1 Initializing a class

-Please refer to previous post about Feedforward Neural Network for more explanation.
+Please refer to the previous post about Feedforward Neural Networks for more explanation.

 ```python
 class CNN():